 Address your own personal payroll tax considerations.
 Self-employed individuals are considered employees of their own businesses.
-This has particular implication for business owners.
+This has particular implications for business owners.
 Even if you’re the sole employee, you’ll still need to address payroll taxes.
 However, in these circumstances, payroll taxes are more commonly referred to as self-employment taxes.
-If your business is incorporated, the procedures of assessing tax responsibilities will be very similar to a traditional business with more than one employee.
-If your company is a sole proprietorship, you will need to pay some special taxes (including an estimated income tax), as well as additional self-employment taxes (SECA), to cover your contributions to FICA funded programs.
+If your business is incorporated, the procedures for assessing tax responsibilities will be very similar to a traditional business with more than one employee.
+If your company is a sole proprietorship, you will need to pay some special taxes (including an estimated income tax), as well as additional self-employment taxes (SECA), to cover your contributions to FICA-funded programs.

 As you can see, payroll taxes can be a little confusing, but if you follow the established procedures, you’ll remain compliant.